Liz Lochhead casts a spell in this magical realist poem.

 The first line of the second stanza is the key idea in the poem: no one could say the stories were useless.
 Telling stories is another kind of work, as vital to the community as salting fish, scouring clean the table, planting in the fields or stitching clothes.
 It is different because it is not physical work: but telling a vivid story is its own art and skill and is just as important.
 Lochhead writes as the tongue clacked at the head of a list of other tasks on which her audience absent-mindedly work as they listen: grating corn and repairing (pieced, stitched, darning) worn clothes.
 The strongest sound in the poem so far is the onomatopoeia word clacked.
 Drawn from the vocabulary of weaving at a loom, this sound word effectively allows the storyteller’s voice to dominate the scene and equates her art with the work of weaving cloth.

 In both the first and second stanza, whether to bring alive the sounds of housework or to suggest the artful mastery of storytelling, the words of the poem leap from the page and into your ear.
-Try reading it aloud: in stanza one the simple action of the broom comes to life through sibilance: shsat, scoured, swept, beside, dresser, last, salted.
+Try reading it aloud: in stanza one the simple action of the broom comes to life through sibilance: she sat, scoured, swept, beside, dresser, last, salted.
 In the second stanza fricative F sounds suggest fingers brushing cloth: five or forty fingers.
 Plosive and dental alliteration bring to mind the physical action of needle punching through fabric: patchwork was pieced… darning was done.
 But that’s not all – through careful sound matching (an effect called euphony) Lochhead’s scene is peaceful, warming and quiet.
 Sounds of housework are in the background, they run underneath the storyteller’s words like a musical accompaniment.

 In the first of two figurative comparisons, the storyteller’s art is directly compared to weaving: